Hoboneer/surfraw-tools/README.md

 The created elvis will be placed in the current directory with the name `yourelvisname`, and ready for installation (made executable, shebang added).

+### Caveats

+At the time of writing, this program generates completion code for surfraw elvi for my work-in-progress system of elvi-specific completions.
+Check the merge requests in the [main surfraw repo](https://gitlab.com/surfraw/Surfraw).
+If you don't want to use the WIP completions, go to a commit before the `integrated-completions` branch is merged to `master`.

 ## Adding options

 To add options to an elvis, you need to use one of the following to generate